 Taking something old and refinishing it or repurposing it – isn’t that what we long for God to do with us?
 When we hear a story of a life transformed, we rejoice in the miraculous creativity with which God re-created something broken.
 Our creative transformations of our homes, clothes, and food… could it be that our hearts so deeply long for the redemption of the broken, the creation of something new out of nothing, that we become excited even by the shallow parallels that are offered to us in tangible form?

 Perhaps when we take a useless, ugly piece of furniture and see it transformed into something unrecognizably beautiful, there is a place in our hearts that finds hope for our own souls.
 Hope that a Creator larger than us might somehow see something worth rescuing in our own broken lives and add His own creative touch to turn us into something breathtaking.

 Every renovation project, every craft, every re-purposing of something old – it reminds me that God takes great delight in transformation, too.
 And as much as I enjoy seeing the “before” and “after” pictures of a bedroom or a piece of furniture or a backyard, my greatest thrill is in seeing the “before” and “after” of a life transformed by the creative power of the greatest Renovator the world has ever known.

-Becka is married, mom to four bio kids and usually an extra kid or two through foster care, an author, youth leader for a group of Congolese refugees, and a renovator.
+Becka is married, mom to five bio kids and usually an extra kid or two through foster care, an author, youth leader for a group of Congolese refugees, and a renovator.
 Her aim is to not let her life get sucked into the American dream - but to let it be reclaimed and salvaged for God's glory.

 View all posts by Becka Asper